fergaldoyle/vue-form/README.md

 // ...
 ```

+Custom validator can be defined as method of the current vm or as global validator that is set via `vueForm.setValidator`.

 ### Custom form control component

 You can also use `vue-form` on your own form components.
 Simply wrap your component with an element with `v-form-ctrl`, `name` and any validation attributes.
 Set `v-form-ctrl` to the same property you will be updating via two-way binding in your component.
 You can also get a hook into the internals of `v-form-ctrl` to mange control state.

 [See custom tinymce component validation example ](https://github.com/fergaldoyle/vue-form/tree/master/example)